MicrosoftDocs/Viva/WorkplaceAnalytics/Use/pm-home.md

 ### Q1 Which roles have access to this manager insights page?

-Only managers assigned the **Group manager** role in Workplace Analytics can see insights about their teams.
+Only managers granted access to Workplace Analytics in [Manager settings](../use/settings.md#manager-settings) can see insights about their teams.

 ### Q2 Who is included as a measured employee?